MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/viewing-and-managing-updates.md

 ### To view updates

-1. In the WSUS administration console, expand **Updates**, and then click **All Updates**.
+1. In the WSUS administration console, expand **Updates**, and then select **All Updates**.

-2. By default, updates are displayed with their title, classification, installed/not applicable percentage, and approval status.
+1. By default, updates are displayed with their title, classification, installed/not applicable percentage, and approval status.
 If you wish to display more or different update properties, right-click the column heading bar and select the appropriate columns.

-3. To sort by different criteria, such as download status, title, classification, release date, or approval status, click the appropriate column heading.
+1. To sort by different criteria, such as download status, title, classification, release date, or approval status, select the appropriate column heading.

 ### To filter the list of updates displayed on the Updates page

-1. In the WSUS administration console, expand **Updates**, and then click **All Updates**.
+1. In the WSUS administration console, expand **Updates**, and then select **All Updates**.

-2. In the center pane next to **Approval**, select the desired approval status, and next to **Status** select the desired installation status.
-Click **Refresh**.
+1. In the center pane next to **Approval**, select the desired approval status, and next to **Status** select the desired installation status.
+Select **Refresh**.

 ### To create a new update view on WSUS

-1. In the WSUS administration console, expand **Updates**, and then click **All Updates**.
+1. In the WSUS administration console, expand **Updates**, and then select **All Updates**.

-2. In the **Actions** pane, click **New Update View**.
+1. In the **Actions** pane, select **New Update View**.

-3. In the **Add Update View** window, under **Step 1: Select properties**, select the properties you need to filter the update view:
+1. In the **Add Update View** window, under **Step 1: Select properties**, select the properties you need to filter the update view:

     - Select **Updates are in a specific classification** to filter on updates belonging to one or more update classifications.